kemar-art/My-Portfolio/README.md

 # My Portfolio

-> This is the firstpage of my portfolie.
+> This is the first project of my portfolie.
 It has no functionally as yet.

 ![screenshot](../image/Illustration.png)

 Additional description about the project and its features.
+> This project was to show my knowledge of what I have learned on HTML, CSS, and using flexbox.

 ## Built With